Skip to content

 Create and deploy a SolidStart app to AWS with SST.

-We are going to create a SolidStart app, add an S3 Bucket for file uploads, and deploy it to AWS using SST.
+We are going to create a SolidStart app, add an S3 Bucket for file uploads, and deploy it using the SolidStart component.

 Before you get started, make sure to configure your AWS credentials.